 For Individual learners

 The challenge with individual learners is user experience, course completion and efficacy.
 People either struggle to engage with the tool, they struggle to stay motivated, or they don’t see the results they want.
 In all cases, they drop off.
-People are very used to traditional learning so it’s been a big point to overcome.
+People are very used to traditional learning so this has been a big hurdle to overcome.

 For B2B products